Vishal-Upendran/Vishal-Upendran.github.io/pages/instiprojects.md

 [Detailed post here]({% post_url 2020-09-01-neuromorph %}).

 The detailed page can be found here.
-Also, some of my 'Euro trip adventures' can be found in [my wordpress](https://vishalupendran.wordpress.com/) blog!
+Also, some of my 'Euro trip adventures' can be found in in the [Travel space here]({{site.url}}/pages/travel.html)!

 * * *